The tobacco epidemic is one of the biggest public health threats the world has ever faced,

-More than 7 million Deaths every year.
+killing more than 7 million people a year.

 Around 80% of the 1.1 billion smokers worldwide live in low- and middle-income countries,

 Tobacco users who die prematurely deprive their families of income,

 which is caused by the nicotine that is absorbed through the skin from the handling of wet tobacco leaves

 Smoking damages your heart and your blood circulation,